bababoi-2/DeezMod/plugins/discord_rpc/README.md

 # Discord RPC
+Has the same features as https://github.com/JustYuuto/deezer-discord-rpc (except the adblocker, we don't do that here).

 This plugin requires a few dependencies.
 They are all inside of the discord_rpc folder.
 Based on https://github.com/xhayper/discord-rpc and inspired by https://github.com/JustYuuto/deezer-discord-rpc.